EPMatt/JTicTacToe/README.md

 # JTicTacToe
 Assignment for Java course.
-This application can work as an UDP server which can handle multiple TicTacToe games simultaneously, or as an UDP client which can be used to play a TicTacToe game over a network.
+This application can work as an TCP server which can handle multiple TicTacToe games simultaneously, or as an TCP client which can be used to play a TicTacToe game over a network.

 # Future Goals
 - Improve documentation (especially for the client-server communication protocol);